Pekerman gets second shot at finals with Colombia

 He did not make wholesale changes, but got the best out of a talented squad by focusing on their attacking instincts and a game influenced by Argentina.

-A key change was the faith he put in Radamel Falcao, who was not a regular in the starting line-up under the more defence-minded Alvarez.
+A key change was the faith he put in Radamel Falcao, who was not a regular in the starting line-up under the more defense-minded Alvarez.

 Falcao's strike partner Teofilo Gutierrez also won a regular place in the side and has shown better scoring form for Colombia than for his club side River Plate in Argentina.
 He scored six goals in the qualifiers to Falcao's nine.